helenamin/Belly-Button-Biodiversity/README.md

 By choosing a new sample from dropdown list, the demographic information section and all of the plots get updated.

-THis is how the dashboard looklike:
+This is how the dashboard looklike:

 ![Dashboard](Images/dashboard.PNG)